 The Vesper carried a much smaller rig and unlike Pescowic (which carried some ballast) she was completely unballasted.
 The lightweight American canoes, lead by Vesper and Pecowsic, left the British boats ten minutes behind in the first International challenge, at the American Canoe Association meet.
 The later series for the New York Canoe Club’s International Challenge Cup in New York, a four-boat teams event was sailed in enough breeze for the canoes to be reefed much of the time, was much closer.
 To windward in strong winds it was apparent that Baden-Powell, lounging back inside Nautilus’ cockpit on the beats “had an advantage in thrashing to windward, owing to greater quickness in stays, (tacking) although it did not seem that it had any advantage in pointing.”
 Baden-Powell got better starts and “illustrated his advantage in going against the wind, but the American team’s Vaux, demonstrated with much greater emphasis his superiority in reaching, by sitting out far to windward, and thus keeping the boat on a more even keel, and maintaining a press of canvas greater in proportion to continued the size of his boat”.
 Each team had a win in the first two races.
 In race three, Baden-Powell crossed the line first, but after the time limit had expired.
 In the resail, Vaux passed Baden-Powell on the last run to keep the Cup for the USA.

 It was a much closer series than history remembers.
-In the usual fashion, today the series is seen as an American whitewash.
+In the usual fashion, today the victory margin is exaggerated and the series is seen as an American whitewash.
 But the lessons were clear.
 As the victorious Vaux wrote, “both Englishmen and Americans learned something.
 The Americans discovered that the set of the British sails, the rig, cordage and fitting of the foreign canoes far outdid anything the Americans could show.
 They learned also the advantages of a smooth skin canoe perfectly polished…..The Englishmen found out that their bulky canoes with heavy ballast and heavy centerboards carrying large sails and crew inside were no match in point of speed for the light and slim canoes of the Americans, carrying little or no ballast, having very light plate centerboards, comparatively small spread of muslin and crew on deck to windward.”